janderland/fql/docs/index.md

 Indirection queries are similar to SQL joins.
 They associate different groups of key-values via some shared data element.

-In Foundation DB, indexes are implemented using indirection.
+In FoundationDB, indexes are implemented using indirection.
 Suppose we have a large list of people, one key-value for each person.